LamNgo1911/mealsync/README.md

 MealSync uses a two-step AI process for recipe generation:

 1. **Ingredient Detection** (Optional)
-   - Upload a photo of your ingredients
+   - **Option A - Image Upload**: Upload a photo of your ingredients and OpenAI GPT-4o-mini Vision API analyzes the image
-   - OpenAI GPT-4o-mini Vision API analyzes the image
+   - **Option B - Text Input**: Describe your ingredients in natural language and AI extracts and normalizes them
    - Returns a list of detected raw ingredients

 2. **Recipe Generation**